Pat Scott

 But Scott was even better in 1952, when she posted a 17–7 record with 60 strikeouts and a 2.05 ERA in 26 appearances, ending seventh in innings of work (202) and eight in ERA, while tying for fourth in wins and in winning percentage (.708).
 First place Fort Wayne, now managed by Hall of Fame legend Jimmie Foxx, faced third place Rockford in the first round and lost two-to-one games.
 Scott played at outfield and went 0-for-3 in one game.

 About her relation with Foxx, Scott confirmed that he had a drinking problem, but he never let it affect his managing on the field and was a true gentleman around the ladies.
 I never saw him miss a game and never cuss, she clarified.
 Scott dropped slightly in the 1953 season, but appeared among the top ten pitchers in six different categories.
 She went 16–12 with a 3.06 ERA, ranking third in games pitched (32), fourth in innings (238) and tenth in winning percentage (.571), while tying for third in wins and in complete games (24), and for fourth in shutouts (4).
 Fort Wayne, with Bill Allington at the helm, clinched his third consecutive title and played third place Kalamazoo Lassies in the first round, being beaten for the third year in a row with identical margin of 1–2.
 Scott went 0–1 with a 3.00 ERA in nine innings.

 In 1954, Scott could not pass up an agricultural examination to attend college in Europe as a student exchange program participant.
 She then attained a zoology degree at the University of Kentucky, where she also played for the Kentucky Wildcats women's basketball team.
 After earning another degree in medicine, she worked as a medical technologist for the next 32 years in the Cincinnati area.

-Following her retirement, Scott moved to Walton, Kentucky, where she stayed playing softball and developed her interest in oil painting.
+Following her retirement, Scott moved to Walton, Kentucky, where she stayed playing softball and developed an interest in oil painting.
 She also trained horses for thirteen years and was a dog trainer for three years.
-Along the way, she also became a formidable golfer, an award-winning artist, and a film consultant of sorts.
+She also became a golfer and an artist.

 Scott attended her first wood carving show in 1994, out of sheer curiosity.
 Then, she signed up for classes and seminars at the River Valley Wood Carver's Association offered.
 She created carousel horse heads, busts, ornaments and several decorative items.
 "I quickly learned that carving is a lot different from painting because wood isn't as forgiving as paint.
 It took me six months to carve out a simple figure! ...
 From the time I was a little kid, I've always had this fascination with birds.
 So I've started carving them."

 Scott is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.